Bio-Prime/documentation/docs/index.md

 Icons on the left show:

 * Dashboard, which is the main page showing primer data
-* Orders, where recent orders and "pending orders" with future primer orders can be viewed
+* Orders, where recent and pending orders can be viewed
-* History, which shows all the changes made by the users (view limited only to specific users)
+* History, which shows a timeline of all changes made by the users (view limited only to specific users)

 The Administrator also has access to the "Manage Users" section.